BDC Hamburger Icon

 Open row

-Keeping track of company spending is essential for staying on top of your financial records.
-One method accountants use is a payroll journal entry.
+Tracking your company’s spending is essential for maintaining accurate financial records.
+One financial accounting method businesses use is the payroll journal entry.

 What is payroll accounting?

-Payroll accounting is the process of tracking all of the money you spend on wages and payroll taxes.
-It’s integral to ensuring your employees are paid in full and on time, and it keeps you out of hot water with the IRS.
-Proper payroll accounting also balances your general ledger so you can be more confident in your financial statements’ accuracy.
+Payroll accounting is the process of tracking all the money a business spends on wages and payroll taxes.
+It’s integral to ensuring your employees are paid in full and on time — and it keeps you out of hot water with the IRS.
+Proper payroll accounting also balances your general ledger (GL) so you can be more confident in the accuracy of your financial statements.

 What are payroll journal entries?

-Payroll journal entries are the numbers you record in your small business’s general ledger to track employees’ wages.
-Each payroll journal entry is paired with another entry of an equivalent and opposite amount, as payroll journals heed the double-entry accounting method.
-In this method, when your company earns money in one account (credit), it loses money in another (debit).
+Payroll journal entries are the records you enter in your small business’s GL to track employee wages and payroll-related costs.
+Each payroll journal entry follows the double-entry accounting method, meaning it’s paired with another entry of an equal and opposite amount.
+In this method, when your company increases money in one account (a credit), it decreases money in another (a debit) — and vice versa.

 Assets = Liabilities + Equity